 I am a theatre maker, a strategist and builder of bridges, always trying to think ‘outside the box’.

-Officially, I am also director of ZID Theater – Community Art and Performance Center, which stands for theatre with, for and by inspired people.
+Officially, I am also director of ZID Theater – City Art & Performance Center, which stands for theatre with, for and by inspired people.
 It also represents realising, time and again, a dialogue between people who normally would not engage in such a dialogue.
 It has often been said that ZID is actually creating a utopian society, and perhaps this is true.

 I was born and raised in Belgrade, capital of the former Yugoslavia.
 Almost a utopia in itself: a nation that no longer exists.
 Already from a very young age I was active in theatre, dance and music.
 Later, spreading my wings, I went to the Netherlands to study at the Academy for Expression, in Utrecht.
 What a special school it was!
 I graduated from it as the first student to do so at the International Theatre Department of the Academy for the Arts (HKU).
 Around that time I also came into contact with Odin Teatret in Denmark and there I specialised at the International School of Theatre Anthropology (ISTA) in Holstebro, Denmark, founded and headed by the well-known theatre director Eugenio Barba.
 It was also a place for research into Western and non-Western theatre and dance styles and their application in contemporary theatre worldwide.